eea/eea.elasticsearch.river.rdf/README.rst

 * Java 7 Runtime Environment

-Binaries are available at:
+Binaries for this plugin are available at:

 https://github.com/eea/eea.elasticsearch.river.rdf/blob/master/target/releases/eea-rdf-river-plugin-1.0.zip

 In order to install the plugin, you first need to have `Elasticsearch <http://www.elasticsearch.org/download/>`_ installed.
 Just download the latest release and extract it.
-Add the plugin's binaries in the plugins directory.
+Add the plugin's binaries to the elasticsearch-X.Y.Z/plugins/name_of_plugin/ directory, where X.Y.Z is the current ElasticSearch version.

+The same should be done when updating ElasticSearch to the latest version: download the latest release and extract it.
+Copy the elasticsearch-x.y.z/plugins directory to elasticsearch-X.Y.Z, where x.y.z is the previous ElasticSearch version and X.Y.Z the current one.
+Replace the previous ElasticSearch directory with the new one.

 Main features
 =============